-LSRI current welcomes applications to our two MAs degrees on Learning, Technology and Education.
+LSRI current welcomes applications to our two MAs degrees on Digital Teaching and Learning.
 They share an identical curriculum:

-They differ in only in that one is taught face to face on campus using a “flipped” model of seminars, videos and interactive activities whereas the other one is solely online and so replaces face to face seminar with a wide variety of technology mediated activities.
-Both courses put into practice our commitment to be at the forefront of advances in learning theory and learning technologies.
+They differ in only in that one is taught face to face on campus using a “flipped” model of seminars, videos and interactive activities whereas the other one is solely online and so replaces face to face seminar with a wide variety of technology-mediated activities.
+Both courses put into practice our commitment to being at the forefront of advances in learning theory and digital technologies.

 Over the last 25 years, well over 50 students have successfully completed a PhD with us here at Nottingham.
 They have researched topics as varied as children’s play, learning by creating and sharing videos, pictures and social media, drawing in medical education, games and learning, tangible technology, wonder and magic in primary schools, scientific reasoning and the list could go on and on (in fact look here if you want to see some examples).

 What they have in common is a commitment to advancing our understanding of learning (in formal and informal educational contexts) by the design of innovative experiences for learners (and their teachers, parents, lecturers).
 We welcome carefully thought through applications which share this vision from students with relevant prior experience.
 Informal inquiries can be addressed to Professor Shaaron Ainsworth (Shaaron.Ainsworth at nottingham.ac.uk) to ascertain if your research interests align sufficiently closely with ours.
 She has also written a blog post on this topic.
 Formal applications are via the University of Nottingham and more information about the process is available here